 About fifty-two percent of the world’s population is under thirty, the highest in recorded history.
 Young people around the globe are working across generations and communities to understand and shape the world they will inherit.
-At the 2025 Smithsonian Folklife Festival, Looking Forward highlights their stories, creativity, and aspirations.
+At the 2025 Smithsonian Folklife Festival, Youth and the Future of Culture highlights their stories, creativity, and aspirations.

 From media production to traditional building trades, from Indigenous language reclamation to lowrider-car innovations, and more, Festival participants will express who they are in the present with an eye toward a vibrant, sustainable future.